stpettersens/tarino/README.md

 ### tarino
-A tar implementation with Node.js.
+> :package: A tar implementation with Node.js.